CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/getting-started(v2).md

 # Automate-document-processing-using-AzureOpenAI
 ## Overall Estimated Duration: 4 Hours

-Welcome to your Automate-document-processing-using-AzureOpenAI Workshop!
-We've prepared a seamless environment for you to explore and learn about Azure services.
-Let's begin by making the most of this experience:

 ## Overview

 In this lab, participants will explore document processing using Azure services to streamline and enhance the management of various document types.
 The focus will be on leveraging Azure's capabilities for analyzing and extracting data from documents, whether in electronic or printed formats.
 The lab will cover the end-to-end process, including data extraction, sentiment analysis, language detection, OCR, and document classification.
 Participants will utilize Azure tools such as the Document Intelligence resource, Azure Functions for blob triggers, and AI Search for document analysis.
 Additionally, they will integrate their processed data with Azure OpenAI's ChatGPT LLM via a web application and Cosmos DB to assess and interact with the information effectively.